Bland, Virginia

 Bland is a census-designated place (CDP) in and the county seat of Bland County, Virginia, United States.
 Bland was originally known as Bland Court House.
 The population as of the 2020 Census was 312.

 Climate

-The climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
+The climate in this area features moderate differences between highs and lows, and there is adequate rainfall year-round.
 According to the Köppen Climate Classification system, Bland has a marine west coast climate, abbreviated "Cfb" on climate maps.

+Demographics

+Bland was first listed as a census designated place in the 2010 U.S. census.